 Performance is directly related to construction.
 Boot warmth depends upon the insulation used, the material and thickness of the outsole, and the design of the footbed.
 Factors like shaft height and the seal at the top of the shaft also play a critical role in overall warmth.
 We found that boots (like the Sorel Joan of Arctic) that had a little more dead space in the toe box warmed up more effectively than boots with a very narrow profile.
-Interestingly, the Sorel Tofino only has 100 grams of insulation; however, it was warmer than the Northside Kathmandu, which has 200 grams of insulation.
-This could be partially due to the Kathmandu's very thin sole.
-We found that the thick sole on boots like the Vasque Pow Pow II Ultradry and the Kamik Momentum provide quite a bit of extra insulation.
-Be sure to check out our individual reviews of each product, where we go into depth on how each boot compares in warmth.
+Interestingly, the Sorel Tofino II only has 100 grams of insulation; however, it was warmer than the Keen Elsa, which also has 100 grams of insulation.
+This is due to the Keens lower amount of insulation in the footbed and shaft of the boot.
+Also, it has a thin sole.
+We found that the thick sole on boots like the Sorel Caribou provides quite a bit of extra insulation underfoot.

 Over the long term, materials like suede may need to be refinished with a waterproof treatment, while rubber will remain water resistant over the life of the product.
-Additionally, we really liked how the faux fur cuffs (and the UGG's sheepskin cuff) contributed to water resistance.
-These features not only sealed in warmth, but also caught snow and rain, keeping it from making its way down into the boot.
+Additionally, we liked how the faux fur cuffs contributed to weather resistance.
+These features not only sealed in warmth but also caught snow and rain, keeping it from making its way down into the boot.

 We also want to talk about how comfort and coziness should play into your decision.
 There may be no better time to pamper your feet than in winter.
-Oftentimes women sacrifice comfort for style and this is especially true in footwear.
+Often, women sacrifice comfort for style…and this is especially true in footwear.
 Our testers think that snow and cold temperatures are the perfect excuse to hang up your uncomfortable heels or flats and slip into something that's still stylish, but just more comfortable.
-If you plan to hike or walk significant distances in your boots, it's important to really think about comfort.
-While some of the pieces that we reviewed have very supportive footbeds (like The North Face Shellista - our Editors' Choice winner), others (like the Sorel Joan of Arctic) completely fell short in our comfort metric.
+If you plan to hike or walk significant distances in your boots, it's important to think about comfort.
+While some of the pieces that we reviewed have very supportive footbeds like The North Face Shellista - our Editors' Choice winner, others like the Sorel Joan of Arctic ultimately fell short in our comfort metric.
 In the end, you will need to prioritize which qualities are most important to you before choosing the boot that is just right for you.